-Terma has numerous processes in place to ensure that employee's personal information is adequately protected and stored.
-We have developed guidelines that are available for all employees, where they can read what type of data is stored, how we handle and process the data, as well as how they can receive access and information
+Terma has numerous processes in place to ensure that employees' personal information is adequately protected and stored.
+We have developed guidelines that are available for all employees, where they can read what type of data is stored, how we handle and process the data, as well as how they can receive access and information.

 Moreover, we have a Data Privacy policy in our Employee Code of Conduct which all employees receive when hired.
-All our employees are trained within the subject in our Code of Conduct training, which is mandatory for all employees to take bi-annually.
-Employees who handle personal data receive in addition a more focused training.
-During the financial year, we had one instance where a manager's computer folder, containing personal information regarding their employees, was not locked as they had thought and thereby accessible to all.
-Once the manager realized this, the folder was immediately locked.
-No employees had accessed the folder and thereby none of their rights were impacted.
-The incident was transparently communicated to all relevant employees and managers.
+All our employees are trained within the subject in our Code of Conduct training, which is mandatory for all employees to take biennially.
+In addition, all employees, except those working in production, are required to take a basic GDPR training, while employees who handle personal data receive a more focused and in-depth training.

+During the financial year, we had two instances which were reported to the Danish Data Protection Agency.
+We handled the cases in accordance with our processes and have taken the necessary measures to avoid such instances in the future.